oduameh/Hyper-docs/Credential definitions.md

 # Credential definitions {#credential-definitions}

-## Overview

-Credential definitions are specific to AnonCreds and build upon credential schemas.
-While schemas define the structure of credentials, credential definitions contain the cryptographic material needed for privacy-preserving features like zero-knowledge proofs and selective disclosure.
-Each credential definition is tied to a specific schema and includes the issuer's public keys for that credential type.
+Credential definitions extend AnonCreds schemas with the cryptographic material required for zero-knowledge proofs and selective disclosure.
+Each definition references a schema and publishes the issuer’s public keys so verifiers can validate credentials securely.
+This guide explains the structure of a definition and how to create one with the Cloud agent APIs.

-This section covers creating and managing AnonCreds credential definitions for privacy-preserving credentials.

----

-## Credential definition introduction

-## Abstract

-This document details the structure, supported formats, and technical intricacies of Anoncred Credential Definitions within the Identus Platform.

-## Introduction

-An Anoncred Credential Definition serves as a standardized format for any given Anoncred Verifiable Credential.
-By embedding essential attributes unique to each type of credential, it lays the groundwork for diverse categories of verifiable credentials.
-Integrating this definition on a public blockchain ensures its availability and verifiability for all stakeholders.

-The Identus Platform endorses the Anoncred Credential Definition, conforming to the [Hyperledger AnonCreds specification](https://hyperledger.github.io/anoncreds-spec/#term:schemas).
+The Identus platform implements the [Hyperledger AnonCreds specification](https://hyperledger.github.io/anoncreds-spec/#term:schemas), so every definition that you publish remains compatible with other AnonCreds agents.

 ## AnonCred credential definition attributes